-The module option makes it possible for the user to provide their own callback module.
-The receive\message/4 or process\received\message/4 functions of this module is called when a new message is received (which one depends on the size of the message; small - receive\message, large - process\received\message).
+This option makes it possible for the user to provide their own callback module.
+The receive_message/4 or process_received_message/4 functions of this module is called when a new message is received.

+Which one is called depends on the size of the message;

+'''

+small

+receive_message

+large

+process_received_message

 Default value is megaco.

-'''
+inet_backend

+Choose the inet-backend.

+This option make it possible to use a different inet-backend ('default', 'inet' or 'socket').

+Default is default (system default).

 close(Handle) -> ok

 Types:

 Handle = socket_handle()

-'''

 This function is used for closing an active TPKT connection.

-'''

 socket(Handle) -> Socket

 Types:

-'''

-'''

 Handle = socket_handle()

 Socket = inet_socket()

-'''

-This function is used to convert a socket\handle() to a inet\socket(). inet\socket() is a plain socket, see the inet module for more info.
+This function is used to convert a socket_handle() to a inet_socket(). inet_socket() is a plain socket, see the inet module

-'''
+for more info.

-send_message(Handle, Message) -> ok
+send message(Handle, Message) -> ok

 Types:

 Handle = socket_handle()

-'''

-'''

 Message = binary() | iolist()

-'''

 Sends a message on a connection.

-'''

 block(Handle) -> ok

-'''

-'''
+Types:

 Handle = socket_handle()

-'''

 Stop receiving incoming messages on the socket.

-'''

 unblock(Handle) -> ok

-'''

-'''
+Types:

 Handle = socket_handle()

-'''

 Starting to receive incoming messages from the socket again.

-'''

-upgrade_receive_handle(ControlPid) -> ok
+upgrade receive handle(ControlPid) -> ok

 Types:

-'''

 ControlPid = pid()

 Update the receive handle of the control process (e.g. after having changed protocol version).

-Retreive the TCP related (SNMP) statistics counters.

-reset\stats() -> void()

-reset\stats(SendHandle) -> void()

-Types:

-SendHandle = send\handle()

-Reset all TCP related (SNMP) statistics counters.

-megaco\udp
+'''

+megaco udp